craftcms/docs/docs/5.x/system/routing.md

 1. **Is it a control panel request?**

     Any request to a path beginning with the <config5:cpTrigger> setting (`admin`, by default) uses the [control panel](control-panel.md) request context.
 This means that _only_ control panel-specific routes are considered, and authentication is enforced.
-Craft does not look for element URIs, evaluate site routes (whether [defined via the CP](#dynamic-routes) or [`routes.php`](#advanced-routing-with-url-rules)), or check for path matches in your `templates/` directory.
+Craft does not look for element URIs, evaluate site routes (whether [defined via the control panel](#dynamic-routes) or [`routes.php`](#advanced-routing-with-url-rules)), or check for path matches in your `templates/` directory.

     ::: warning
     Setting `cpTrigger` to `null` or `''` (an empty string) means that _all_ requests that reach this stage will be treated as control panel requests.
 This is usually only appropriate for [headless](#headless) sites, and comes with some drawbacks.